In

 Although

-this was definitely a good book, it didn't leave me satisfied.
+this was a good book, it didn't satisfy me.
 Why?

-Well, first of all, when I started the book, I felt as if it would be
+Well, first of all, when I started the book, I felt it would be

-full of all sort of cliches, and although they're dismissed at the
+full of all sorts of cliches, and although they're dismissed at the

 end, it kept me wary during the rest of the reading.

-surprised by who the real killer is, I felt as if the end was a
+Like any good crime novel, there are many twists, but they can sometimes be tiring.
+Although we may be surprised by who the real killer is, I felt the end was a little cold and lacked emotion.

 motive was the weakest part of the plot from my point of view.